 This is a dynamic report so all the details (on the right side) are going to change based on the selections that we make.
 For instance, when we select BRU, you can see that the numbers change.

 In this visualization, there’s a question mark up on the upper right corner.

 And when we hover over that, it brings up another tooltip, which highlights some other really interesting insights.

 Another great thing about this report is the graph below that features outlier information.

 This shows the complaints by day.
 But Alex also enabled the ability to click on the outlier by utilizing a bookmark.
 This is a static chart, but Alex created a way that enables a user to click through it and really drill down into a specific aspect of the data.

 So we can click on this, and it takes us to another page where we can investigate just that timeframe.

 Report Navigation Feature

-As you can see, Alex labelled the page as well.
+As you can see, Alex labeled the page as well.
 At the bottom left corner, we have Global Overview.
 And then, we also have these two circles on the other side to navigate to a different page.